pathcl/kube-bench/docs/README.md

 ## Overview
-`kube-bench` runs YAML specifications of the CIS Kubernetes Benchmarks against a kubernetes cluster.
+`kube-bench` runs a YAML representation of the CIS Kubernetes Benchmarks against a kubernetes cluster.

+`kube-bench`

+Controls > Groups > Sub-groups > checks

+### Controls

 ## Architecture
-benchmark spec  --> kube-bench <-- configuration files
+controls  --> kube-bench <-- configuration files
                         |
                         v
                      results

 ## Benchmark Specification

 Benchmark specifications are YAML representation of the CIS Kubernetes Benchmark.

-### Structure
+### Controls

-The `kube-bench` benchmark specification is a collection checks in a YAML file that are run against a specific type of node in a kubernetes cluster based on recommendations in the CIS Kubernetes Benchmark.
+`controls` is a YAML document that contains checks that must be run on a specific kubernetes node type, a kubernetes master or a kubernetes node.

-The kubernetes node types are the `master` which runs the kubernetes contol plane components such as the apiserver, controller-manager and scheduler, and the `node` which workloads scheduled on.
+`controls` is the fundamental input to kube-bench.

-The following is a basic `kube-bench` benchmark spec:
+The following is an example of a `controls` document:

 ```yaml
 ---
 controls: